Shirley Stelfox: Stage

 On the West End stage Stelfox played Sue Lawson in Not Now, Darling (Strand Theatre, 1968) and Phoebe in Toad of Toad Hall (Duke of York's Theatre, 1970).
 She starred in Stand Up Sweetie Pie, directed by June Brown, which premiered in 1993 at the Nottingham Playhouse.
 She played Regan in King Lear at the Ludlow Festival in 1972 and at the Connaught Theatre.
 She also played Lady Macbeth in 1973, Yelena in Uncle Vanya in 1974 and Titania in A Midsummer Night's Dream in 1978.

 Personal life and death

 Stelfox was married to Keith Edmundson for three years.
-She had a daughter, Helena, from this marriage.
+She had a daughter from this marriage.
 She married her fellow actor Don Henderson in 1979 and they were together until his death from throat cancer in 1997.
 They lived in Stratford-upon-Avon, where she helped to bring up Henderson's two children from his first marriage.
 She moved to Nottinghamshire after Henderson's death.

 Stelfox died on 7 December 2015, aged 74, four weeks after she had been diagnosed with terminal cancer.